ThomasGysemans/BangerKing/README.md

 }
 ```

 This way, no need to worry about "delete" (or "free").
-This subject is quite complex, as there are "move" actions (so as to not copy the object), and "shared_ptr" if multiple pointers need to own the same value.
+This subject is quite complex, as there are "move" actions (to not copy the object), and "shared_ptr" if multiple pointers need to own the same value.

-BangerKing uses smart pointers so as to easily handle memory, and to make sure that there is not too many unnecessary copies of values.
+BangerKing uses smart pointers to easily handle memory, and to make sure that there is not too many unnecessary copies of values.
 Therefore, there should not be memory leak, at least I hope so.

+Here a video explaining them well: https://www.youtube.com/watch?v=tSIBKys2eBQ

 ## Disclaimer